Go Beyond Your Inhibitors to Creation

-A few months ago we asked our readers to tell us what they thought the most common high tech excuses were -- the modern day, techno-centric equivalents to "The dog ate my homework."
-We primed the pump with seven of our own.
-Here are the results:
+A few months ago I asked readers of this blog to tell me what they thought the most common high tech excuses were -- the modern day, techno-centric equivalents to "The dog ate my homework."
+Here's what they told me:

 1. "The server's down."